/ seo-glossary / What Is Orphan Pages? SEO Glossary

 Common Mistakes

 Relying solely on sitemaps.
 Having a page in your XML sitemap does not fix the orphan problem.
-Search engines use sitemaps as hints, not directives.
-Internal links carry far more weight for discoverability and ranking.
+Google states directly that "a sitemap helps search engines discover URLs on your site, but it doesn't guarantee that all the items in your sitemap will be crawled and indexed."
+Sitemaps are a discovery aid, not a directive, so internal links still carry far more weight for sustained discoverability and ranking.

 Ignoring paginated pages.
 Category pages, search results pages, and archive pages often become orphans after site restructuring.
 These still affect your crawl budget even if they seem unimportant.